asyrofist/asyrofist/README.md

   <a href="https://github.com/asyrofist/Extraction-Requirement" target="_blank">Extraction Requirements</a>,
   <a href="http://juti.if.its.ac.id/index.php/juti/article/view/937" target="_blank">Supply Management System </a>, and many more.
 - I'm electronic and data research enthusiast.
 - I work as Backend Engineer at <a href="https://gdc.co.id/">PT.
-GDC Multi Sarana</a>.
+GDC Multi Sarana, that develop gateway P2P and Chatbot</a>.
 - I write content on <a href="https://asyrofist.medium.com/">Medium</a>

 ### What i've  learned:point_down:!